joakimskoog/Cashew/README.md

 # Cashew
 Cashew is a .NET library for caching responses easily with an HttpClient through an API that is simple and elegant yet powerful.
 There's support out of the box for the awesome [CacheManager](https://github.com/MichaCo/CacheManager) via the `Cashew.Adapters.CacheManager` package.

-Cashew is a .NET library for caching HTTP responses on  through an API that is simple and elegant yet powerful.
-It's built on top of the awesome [CacheManager](https://github.com/MichaCo/CacheManager) with a focus on extensibility and being easy to use.
+Its aim is to focus on the HTTP part of caching and not worrying about how stuff is stored, meaning no half-arsed cache implementations!

 Cashew targets .NET 4.5 and .NET Standard 1.1 (.NET Core, Mono, Xamarin.iOS, Xamarin.Android, UWP and [more](https://github.com/dotnet/standard/blob/master/docs/versions.md)) meaning it can be used on all sorts of devices.